junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Opening his arms toward the sky, he finishes the spell.

 Dean is pushed three feet away, dropping to the leaf-covered ground, having to watch the black smoke of demons pour into Cas's mouth, drowning him in the darkness.
-Demons let out an unending ululating shriek, whether it's pain or joy he can not tell.
+Demons let out an unending ululating shriek, whether it's pain or joy, he can not tell.
 The sky clears slowly as they get absorbed.
-Cas's body drops to the ground when the last thread of smoke disappeared through his mouth.
+Cas's body drops to the ground when the last thread of smoke disappears through his mouth.

 "CAS!"
 Dean cries desperately.

 Cas's body starts writhing on the ground, twitching compulsively into unnatural shapes.
-Hands and body bend sharply backwards, then slowly return to normal pose.
+Hands and body bend sharply backwards, then slowly return to a normal pose.
 Dean forgets to blink or breathe, or how to use his hands and legs.
 He crawls toward Cas on his knees and hands, pulling himself to him.

 "He's still fighting," Charlie says in a strained voice behind him.

 There are still glints of white-blue light in his eyes, fighting with the black pupils.
-The tips of his lips curl up in an evil smile, but shortly turned back down into a thin line.
+The tips of his lips curl up in an evil smile, but shortly turn back down into a thin line.
 His face turns focused, lines tight and crinkled.
 Unconsciously, he bites on his lips and grits his teeth.
-Slow stream of blood seep from the corner of his mouth, dripping to dye the ground red.
+Slow stream of blood seeps from the corner of his mouth, dripping to dye the ground red.

 Dean drags himself until he can reach Cas.
 Demon or not, he's not leaving his angel just like that.